 Health Act 1956

-This Act gives powers to officials to deal with infectious and notifiable diseases.
+The Health Act gives powers to officials to deal with infectious and notifiable diseases.

 Wild Animal Control Act 1977

-The Act restricts activities like capturing or liberating wild animals.
-It gives various powers, like the power to hunt or kill any wild animal.
+The Wild Animal Control Act applies to all deer, chamois, thar (tahr), wild goats and wild pigs.
+It restricts activities like capturing or liberating wild animals and gives officials powers to control wild animals covered by the Act – like the power to hunt or kill a wild animal.